A general framework to quantify deviations from structural assumptions in the analysis of nonstationary function-valued processes: Introduction

 In this paper, we put forward a comprehensive theory to quantify uncertainty resulting from imposing structural assumptions on the aforementioned type of processes.
 The theory developed involves deviation measures that can be represented as functionals of the time-varying spectral density operator, and is readily applicable (under milder assumptions) to (time-varying) covariance operators, independent functional data or the Euclidean setting.
 In \autoref{sec2}, we specify our context of interest, introduce the general form of the deviation measures, and explain the principle idea behind our approach to statistically quantify uncertainty. \autoref{sec3} - which provides the theoretical backbone of our work - is devoted to the introduction of estimators of these functionals (see point 2. below) and the derivation of two main theoretical results.
 The first, \autoref{thm:Conv}, provides a weak invariance principle for a sequential estimator in the space of $S_1(\Hi)$-valued continuous functions on $[0,1]$.
 The second main result, \autoref{thmmain}, provides a nontrivial self-normalization approach in the nonstationary setting.

-Our contribution is relevant for the applied researcher, and the theory novel from a statistical methodological perspective as well as from an applied probabilistic perspective.
+Our contribution is relevant for the applied researcher, and the theory is novel from a statistical methodological perspective as well as from an applied probabilistic perspective.
 We elaborate briefly on this below.

 \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item \textbf{Statistical methodology to quantify uncertainty in various applications:} We introduce new measures to statistically quantify; the loss from a low-rank assumption in what we refer to as i) \textit{time-varying dynamic functional principal component analysis} (tvDFPCA) and ii) \textit{time-varying dynamic principle separable component analysis} (tvDPSCA), iii) deviations from stationarity with respect to the square root distance, iv) deviations from zero (time-varying) functional canonical coherency.
 We then derive the limiting distributional properties of the corresponding estimators (normalized and centered around the population measures) as special cases of our general theory introduced in \autoref{sec3}.
-We emphasize that the measures and subsequent tests proposed are also of importance in the classical Euclidean setting.
-For example, in PCA one often relies on ad-hoc methods such as visual inspection of scree plots to determine the number of factors to retain in an exploratory factor analysis.
-Instead, we provide the applied researcher with more broadly applicable statistical tools to make such decisions with statistical guarantees.
-More specifically, \autoref{sec4} provides methodology to construct confidence intervals for the measure of deviation, to test relevant hypotheses, and to address the problem of reducing the model complexity when a given model can be approximated by an increasing sequence of ``simpler'' models.
+We emphasize that the measures and subsequent tests proposed are also \purp{new and of importance} in the classical Euclidean setting.
+For example, \purp{ in PCA of multivariate data one often relies on ad-hoc methods such as visual inspection of scree plots to determine the number of factors to retain in an exploratory factor analysis.
+Instead, we provide the applied researcher with novel statistical tools to make such decisions with statistical guarantees.} More specifically, \autoref{sec4} provides methodology to construct confidence intervals for the measure of deviation, to test relevant hypotheses, and to address the problem of reducing the model complexity when a given model can be approximated by an increasing sequence of ``simpler'' models. \purp{For instance, we develop a test for the hypotheses that a given number of (time-varying) dynamic functional principal components explains at least $100\% \nu$ of variation and we propose a pivotal confidence interval for a quantity which measures the deviation from stationarity.
+We illustrate the finite sample performance and implementation of this method in Section \ref{sec5new} by means of a simulation study.
+Other applications will be discussed in Section \ref{sec24} below.}